OTGroupGoe/DomDecOT.jl/README.md

 # Installation

 This package is built on top of `MultiScaleOT.jl`, which provides most of the type interface and Sinkhorn solvers.
-You will need to run:
+You will need to run in the Julia prompt:
 ```julia-repl
 ] add https://github.com/ismedina/MultiScaleOT.jl
 ```